Dave Edwards (linebacker): Legacy and honors

-Personal life
+Personal life and death

 Edwards was a talented painter whose work was displayed in several shows.
-On December 6, 2016, Edwards died in his sleep the day he was scheduled to undergo tests for a heart condition at a Waco hospital.
+Former teammate Jordan called painting Edwards's passion.
+On December 6, 2016, Edwards died in his sleep the day he was scheduled to undergo tests for a heart condition at a Waco, Texas hospital.
 Edwards' son, Chris, planned on burying both of his parents' ashes together.
 However, his house was robbed on March 20, 2017, and his mother Gail's ashes were taken by the burglar.